smarter-sh/community/github-management/subproject-site-requests.md

 subproject site belongs to the subproject itself.

 If you are unsure of what site framework to use, [Hugo] is a lightweight Go based framework.
-It's used for the Kubernetes website and several subprojects.
+It's used for the Smarter website and several subprojects.

 - [Requesting a Netlify Site](#requesting-a-netlify-site)